-Just as the name suggests, an intellectual property lawyer specializes in intellectual property law.
-This law involved governs designs, artwork, and inventions and protects them from being copied or plagiarized.
-The rules secure and enforce legal rights to these along with the assets such as real estate and personal property.
+Intellectual property lawyer specializes in intellectual property law.
+This law involved governs designs, artwork, and inventions and seeks to protects them from being copied/plagiarized.
 So our task is to bring to fore everything you need to know to hire intellectual property lawyers or become one yourself.

-The laws are specifically designed to give people inducements to improve their creative works and at the same time promote the chances to gain a profit in the process.
-All this is done form the perspective of the entire community that may be benefited with such creations and inventions.
+The laws specifically give people inducements to improve their creative works and at the same time encourages the chances to gain profit from such a process.

 Help in different ways